Home / Use Cases / Audiences / Families

 Close the gaps

 Partial removal creates gaps.
 If one family member's records remain, they can reconnect the entire household's data.
-Family plans ensure comprehensive coverage so no member is left exposed.
+Family plans cover every member so no one is left exposed.

 4